 Qibao’s wonton soup is rather unique – its filling is flavoured with minced saury fish.

 The soup with super-thin noodles and lean lamb sliced to paper-thin is also popular among the locals and visitors.

 Qibao was the first to set up a commune – a collective farming organization – in Shanghai in 1958.
 The commune system offered basic financial cover, health care and education needs for China’s vast rural population, and enabled the villagers to collectively purchase expensive farming equipment and machines.

 The system has its merits and flaws.
 But instead of finding a way to improve it, all communes were ordered to be dismantled nationwide in the late 1970s after a farcical show staged by Xiaogang Village peasants in Anhui, who were used by certain forces to push their political agenda.

 This is where the office of Qibao Commune was once located and now it becomes a teahouse.

 The locals, particularly the retired, enjoy their time at the teahouse with a pot of green tea and the visual and audio feast of pingtan performance – a musical storytelling art in Suzhou dialect.

 A pingtan actress performing at the teahouse.

-In the past on the market days, peasants and vendors would put their farming products and small goods for sale on the roadsides (sometimes blocked the access to the shops and homes), attracting buyers and browsers from nearby towns and surrounding villages.
+In the past on market days, peasants and vendors would put their farming products and small goods for sale on the roadsides (sometimes blocking access to the shops and homes), attracting buyers and browsers from nearby towns and surrounding villages.

 It’s time to call a day.